schryer/python_course_material/day_2_shell/README.md

 with a star.

 If you enter the `cd` command by itself, you will return to the home directory.
-Try this, and then navigate back to the `shell` directory.
+Try this.
+To go back to the previous directory you were in enter `cd -`.
+This will take you back to the `day_2_shell` directory.

 ## Arguments